haleshrb/jenkins-demo/README.md

-new connection
-the file can be coverted
-jdhhgsadgsughghjsdgsdjggdg
+new testing for jenkins autamations